chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 ### Cancel

-This action stops all future steps from being performed within a Deployment plan.
+This action stops all future steps from being performed within a Deployment Plan.
 Any steps that are currently active will still be allowed to complete, but no further steps will occur.

 If a recurring Deployment is Cancelled from the [`Ready`](#ready) state, all future instances of the plan are also cancelled.
 If you want to skip an iteration of a recurring Deployment, instead change its scheduled start time directly.

 ### Details

-This action opens up the details for the selected Deployment plans, allowing the user to see the progress so far.
+This action opens up the details for the selected Deployment Plans, allowing the user to see the progress so far.
 For example: the currently active step, or which computers have picked up this step.
 This view is useful for monitoring the progress in real time, as the details pages update automatically.

 ### Archive

-This action will mark any completed Deployment plan as archived, and it will no longer be shown in the main Deployments screen of Chocolatey Central Management website.
+This action will mark any completed Deployment Plan as archived, and it will no longer be shown in the main Deployments screen of Chocolatey Central Management website.
 You can access archived Deployments from the `Deployments` page and clicking on the `View Archived Deployments` button.

 ### Export

-This action will export the details of the Deployment plan to a `.json` file.
-The name of the new Deployment plan will be the same as the original with some additional information added to the end.
-For example, if the original Deployment plan was called `Install Papercut`, the name given to the exported Deployment would be `Install Papercut - Exported (19 Sept 2023 12:52:25)` where the timestamp is the current date time.
+This action will export the details of the Deployment Plan to a `.json` file.
+The name of the new Deployment Plan will be the same as the original with some additional information added to the end.
+For example, if the original Deployment Plan was called `Install Papercut`, the name given to the exported Deployment would be `Install Papercut - Exported (19 Sept 2023 12:52:25)` where the timestamp is the current date time.

 ## Deployment Status Notifications